mroodschild/JDataAnalysis/README.md

 # JDataAnalysis
                     Author: Roodschild Matías
                             mroodschild@gmail.com

-This project born with the idea of analysis data for ML
+## Introduction

+This project was created with the idea to facilitate handling of data for machine learning.
+Its design goals are; 1) to be accessible to both novices and experts, and 2) facilitate data manipulation algorithms.
+JDataAnalysis is free, written in 100% Java and has been released under Apache v2.0 license.

+Currently JDataAnalysis supports:

+* CSV Files (open, and extract features by columns)

+## Documentation

+Not yet available

 ## Dependencies
 -----------------------------------------